NFL Coaching Rumors: Jets, Packers Could Be Landing Points If Jon Gruden Returns To The NFL

 — TampaBayTimesSports (@TBTimes_Sports) July 28, 2017

-The Jets have a coach in Todd Bowles who is on even shakier ground than Mike McCarthy, and will more than likely be gone with another losing season.
+The Jets have a coach in Todd Bowles who is on even shakier ground than Mike McCarthy and will more than likely be gone with another losing season.
 While the team itself may be in bad shape, there are a lot of factors around the New York Jets that would be attractive to Jon Gruden.

 For one, New York is the biggest media market and one that’s drawn a lot of interest from Gruden in the past.
 Earlier this year, he opened up to 247Sports about how the rebuilding process is going and how the Jets shouldn’t rush the process.
 The Jets will also have a high draft pick next year, possibly first overall, that could spark a fast rebuilding process.

-There are other rumors that Jon Gruden’s statements about returning to the NFL could just be an attempt to get leverage in salary talks with ESPN, but if he were to return there would likely be plenty of interested teams.
+There are other rumors that Jon Gruden’s statements about returning to the NFL could just be an attempt to get leverage in salary talks with ESPN, but if he were to return, there would likely be plenty of interested teams.

-[Featured Image by by Doug Pensinger/Getty Images]
+[Featured Image by Doug Pensinger/Getty Images]